xiao99xiao/CCNStatusItem/ReadMe.md

 ## Requirements

 `CCNStatusItemView` was written using ARC and "modern" Objective-C 2.
-At the moment it has been tested only on OS X 10.10 Yosemite and 10.9 Mavericks.
+At the moment it has only support for OS X 10.10 Yosemite.

 ## Contribution